Fight Uveitis Blindness! (FUB!) Coming Soon

 The Registries’ standardised dataset is compliant with international measurement tools for health outcomes and enables current and emerging therapies to be evaluated for clinical efficacy, cost-effectiveness and safety.

 In a first of its kind in the world, the Save Sight Registries holds 10 years of data on ophthalmic treatment outcomes for neovascular (wet) Age-Related Macular Degeneration (wet AMD).
-As of March 2017, the equated to over 124,562 treatments captured in the database for approximately 7,200 patients and 9,067 eyes treated for wet AMD.
+As of January 2019, over 184,562 treatments have been captured in the database for approximately 10,100 patients and 12,949 eyes treated for wet AMD.

 Under the Fight Retinal Blindness! project, clinicians worldwide can capture data for: